Get our free email newsletter

 From an EMI immunity point of view, as the bandwidth increases, your circuit will be able to respond to fast transients, so it is more susceptible.

-From a Signal Integrity point of view, as the bandwidth increases, your connections (wires, PCB traces, etc.) can experience high frequency effects as reflections, crosstalk, and delays, easily affecting the integrity of your signals.
+From a Signal Integrity point of view, as the bandwidth increases, your connections (wires, PCB traces, etc.) can experience high-frequency effects as reflections, crosstalk, and delays, easily affecting the integrity of your signals.

 So, if you minimize the bandwidth of your signals, you will be reducing the probability to experiment with any of those problems.
 And how can you reduce the bandwidth of your signals?
-The answer for that question is inside the EFFT (Extremely Fast Fourier Transform), a very well-known tool included in many EMC publications.
+The answer to that question is inside the EFFT (Extremely Fast Fourier Transform), a very well-known tool included in many EMC publications.

 Consider, for example, the spectrum for a random digital signal as shown in Figure 2.
 This is a 4.5V amplitude signal with nominal frequency fo = 40MHz and 50% duty cycle (on time tON = 12.5ns).